raiden-network/spec/messaging.rst

 Example Data
 """"""""""""

-All the examples are made using three predifined accounts, so that you can replicate the results and verify:
+All the examples are made using three predefined accounts, so that you can replicate the results and verify:

 +----+--------------------------------------------+------------------------------------------------------------------+
 | No | Address                                    | Private Key                                                      |